Golden Gate Park (Middle)

 • Prayerbook Cross, at the top of Rainbow Falls near JFK Drive

 A landscaping masterpiece, it's very hard to believe that this lake was built from nothing.
 Finished in 1893, this quintessential feature of Golden Gate Park was a featured part of the 1894 Midwinter Fair.
 The lake itself forms a ring around Strawberry Hill, with three smaller islands in the lake for wildlife habitation.
 Two bridges connect the outside shore of the lake to Strawberry Hill.
-The plain Roman Bridge and the rocky Rustic Bridge both date to 1893.
 At the northwest corner of Stow Lake, boat rentals are available at the front entrance, bicycles and surreys at the back.
 415-752-0347.

 • Strawberry Hill and the Chinese Pavilion from the edge of Stow Lake